adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `shares` section
 This is an array that contains all the shared folders to be created by the SAMBA server.
 This section can also be an empty array.
 An element of `shares` array looks like this:
-`{ "name": "public", "path": "/share/public", "access": ["user1", "ro:group2", "rw:user3"] }` (in case of a regular shared folder that requires user login), or `{ "name": "anon", "path": "/share/anon", "guest": "rw" }` (in case of an anonymous shared folder, that doesn't require user login).
+`{ "name": "public", "path": "/share/public", "access": ["user1", "ro:group2", "rw:user3"] }` (in case of a regular shared folder that requires user login), or `{ "name": "anon", "path": "/share/anon", "access": [], "guest": "rw" }` (in case of an anonymous shared folder, that doesn't require user login).

 This is the list of supported properties for a `shares`'s element: `name`, `path`, `access`, `guest` (optional) and `soft-quota` (optional).